nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Com5.png" alt="Move App" width="400"></p>

-The arrows move the selected App window more up or more down.
+The arrows will move the selected App window more up or more down.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Com6.png" alt="Move App Arrows" width="400"></p>

-Once one click on "Add Commentary", a text field opens, where the user can easily add data.
+Once one clicks on "Add Commentary", a text field opens, where the user can easily add data.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Com1.png" alt="Typing Commentary" width="900"></p>

 There are some small tipps: in order to add a field, click on "new commentary", especially if there are some commentaries already, as the field would display the text of the most recent commentary, while in order to save what you have typed, click on "add commentary".

-As of 11.08.2020, the user can serach for the commentaries.
+As of 11.08.2020, the user can search for the commentaries.
 For that it is necessary to go to the Dashboard and select commentaries:

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Com2.png" alt="Finding Commentaries" width="400"></p>